SN-HackDay/code-cite/README.md

 We also provide measures of stability and quality for this code by resolving links found in papers and evaluating metadata such as the existence of a `README` or `LICENSE` file.

 Finally, we provide (the beginnings of) a [web interface](https://codecite.herokuapp.com/) so that users can run their own search queries from the published literature, and from specific journals of interest.
+You can see the source code in its (separate) [github repository](https://github.com/softwaresaved/code-cite-app).

 ### Contributing